-The new safety system is designed to protect TOKAMAK's and Thomson scattering labs' staff from coming in direct contact (intentionally or by accident) with a laser beam.
+The new safety system is designed to protect the tokamak's and Thomson scattering labs' staff from coming in direct contact (intentionally or by accident) with a laser beam.

-Based on the above information, the control system blocks the laser device, closes the screen door leading to TOKAMAK's room and controls the warning lights located in front of the door.
+Based on the above information, the control system blocks the laser device, closes the screen door leading to the tokamak hall, and controls the warning lights located in front of the door.
 Also, the system allows the operators to visualize the whole process both locally and remotely on the control room's PC.

-To control and monitor the hazardous area, two control rooms were installed.
+To control and monitor the hazardous area, two control PCs were installed.
 Process states can also be monitored from the workplace fitted with the Reliance system.

 The staff protection system was successfully presented at the Symposium on Fusion Technology 2010 in Porto, Portugal.
 Also, it was published in the prestigious journal Fusion Engineering and Design.